The Show Must Go On (Queen song): History and recording

+According to May, the song evolved from a simple chord sequence into a piece that allowed the band to address subjects that were difficult to discuss openly at the time.
+The lyrics use metaphors and allusions to express resolve in the face of physical decline, including lines such as "my make-up may be flaking" and "my smile still stays on".

+Mercury's partner Jim Hutton later described the lyric about make-up as reflecting Mercury's attitude during his final months, noting that he "always wore a brave face" despite his illness.

 Promotional video

-With Mercury's condition having deteriorated significantly due to complications with HIV/AIDS, no new footage of the lead singer was shot.
-The music video instead consisted of a montage of clips spanning Queen's music videos from 1981 to 1991, as a precursor to the imminent release of the band's Greatest Hits II album spanning that period.
-Footage from promo videos from the 1980s are shown in the montage, apart from "Under Pressure" and "Hammer to Fall", including "I Want to Break Free", "Friends Will Be Friends", "I'm Going Slightly Mad", "Breakthru", "Radio Ga Ga", "I Want It All", "The Miracle", "The Invisible Man", "Headlong", "Calling All Girls", "Body Language", "Innuendo", "Back Chat", "Who Wants to Live Forever", "Scandal" and "One Vision".
+With Mercury's health having declined severely due to complications from HIV/AIDS, no new footage of him was filmed for the promotional video.
+Instead, the clip was assembled as a montage of Queen's music videos from 1981 to 1991, serving as a lead‑in to the release of Greatest Hits II, which covered the same period.
+The montage draws on numerous 1980s promo videos, with the exception of "Under Pressure" and "Hammer to Fall".
+Among the videos included are "I Want to Break Free", "Friends Will Be Friends", "I'm Going Slightly Mad", "Breakthru", "Radio Ga Ga", "I Want It All", "The Miracle", "The Invisible Man", "Headlong", "Calling All Girls", "Body Language", "Innuendo", "Back Chat", "Who Wants to Live Forever", "Scandal" and "One Vision".

-The montage, along with the manner of the song's lyrics, continued to fuel long-running media reports that Mercury was seriously ill, although it was still officially denied that anything was seriously wrong.
-The following month, Mercury finally announced that he was suffering from AIDS, and he died barely 24 hours after this announcement.
-The music video was compiled and edited by Austrian director team DoRo, consisting of Rudi Dolezal and Hannes Rossacher.
+The montage, combined with the tone of the song's lyrics, intensified ongoing media speculation about Mercury's health, despite continued official denials.
+One month later, Mercury publicly confirmed that he had AIDS, and he died less than 24 hours after the announcement.
+The video was compiled and edited by the Austrian directing duo DoRo, consisting of Rudi Dolezal and Hannes Rossacher.